shiqing881215/LetsChat/src/Readme.txt

                  (3) Code performance
 3. Try some new (1) New UI instead of Swing (Needs too many lines) (2) New feature.
-Just compared to QQ (log, transfer files ....... need DB)
+Just compared to QQ (log, transfer files ....... need DB) (3) Start method --- most simple way jar start, issue is cannot get the labels, it seems the problem of reading text file